 How long will it take for decisions to be made and work to be done?

-The length of time it will take to repair or make another decision about a facility will depend on the type of facility, the level of damage and the assessment and insurance process.
+The length of time it will take to repair or make another decision about a facility depends on the type of facility, the level of damage and the assessment and insurance process.
 Decisions for one site must take place within the context of all 1600 Council-owned facilities across the city and in Banks Peninsula.

 Are the Council buildings that are currently open safe?

-Recommendations made as part of a Level Two Rapid Assessment
+Recommendations made as part of a Level Two Rapid Assessment.

-The age of a building
+The age of a building.

-The material with which it is constructed
+The material with which it is constructed.

-The number of people using the building
+The number of people using the building.

-The type and duration of building use
+The type and duration of building use.

 Whether it is likely to be an earthquake-prone building.